Skip to content

 • - Fixed one-size frame doesn't work for all face shapes

-• - No adjustable nose pads — fit it or return it
+• - No adjustable nose pads: it fits or it doesn't

 • - Lens not interchangeable